Filter Options

 When is the best time to go on an Amboseli safari?

 “June to October: this is the Dry season proper and, as for so many parks and reserves you’re likely to visit on your Kenya tour, it’s the perfect time for Amboseli safaris for that familiar combination of clear skies, dry safari trails and wildlife gathering around a shrinking number of waterholes.
 June could be my favorite month, with, for the most part, low- or shoulder-season prices.
 October is good for finding wildlife, but can also be fiercely hot.
-The short rains in November and December leave a lovely green tinge to the land through December, January and February.
+The short rains beginning in late October and/or November leave a lovely green tinge to the land through December, January and February; these latter two months can also be excellent for wildlife viewing.
 As a general rule, avoid March, April and, to a lesser extent, May, when the long rains can turn many trails into quagmires and most of the wildlife disperses beyond the park’s boundaries.
 Easter can also be overwhelming, with epic crowds of expats and locals flooding in from Nairobi and Mombasa.”

 More about the best time to visit Amboseli 1